Dancing Backward in High Heels: Personnel

 Dancing Backward in High Heels was produced by Jason Hill, who also replaced Sami Yaffa as Dolls bassist on this album.
-Also joining Johansen and Sylvain Sylvain, the only original members of the New York Dolls still living, are drummer Brian Delaney, who has been with the Dolls since their 2004 reunion, and former Blondie guitarist Frank Infante.
+Also joining Johansen and Sylvain Sylvain - the only members still living at the time of either the New York Dolls' "classic" 1972-1975 line up which recorded their two albums on Mercury Records or the two earlier line ups - were drummer Brian Delaney, who has been with the Dolls since their 2004 reunion, and former Blondie guitarist Frank Infante.

+Neither Sylvain nor Johansen released any further albums, solo or in any bands, before their respective deaths in 2021 and 2025, both from cancer.
+As such this is the last album ever recorded by any members of the "classic" or earlier line ups.